Pradhan11/AI-Powered-ToDo-List/README.md

-# AI-Powered-ToDo-List
- A simple AI-powered To-Do List in Python that: ✅ Lets users add tasks with deadlines. ✅ Uses AI (OpenAI API) to suggest task priorities based on urgency. ✅ Runs on a simple command-line interface.
+# AI-Powered To-Do List ✅
+A simple AI-based to-do list that prioritizes tasks based on deadlines.

+## Features:
+- Enter tasks with deadlines
+- AI suggests which tasks to complete first

+## How to Use:
+1. Clone the repository
+2. Install dependencies (`pip install openai`)
+3. Run `python todo.py`
+4. Enter tasks and get priority suggestions